TM-MT/google-java-format-sublime/README.md

 A sublime plugin for formatting java code files with google-java-format

 ## Platforms supported:
-Currently, it is only supported in OSX and Linux(Ubuntu).
+Currently, it is only supported Linux(Ubuntu).
+Myabe it works on any platform by specfing corrrect path to the formatter by override `formatter-path`.

 ## Sublime version supported:
-Currently, it is only supported in Sublime Text 2.
+Currently, I tested on Sublime Text 4.
 However, it may run successfully for Sublime Text 3 as well.

 ## How to install the plugin

-### OSX platform
-1. Open Sublime.
-2. Go to "Preferences -> Browse Packages".
-3. This would open a Finder with the package path.
-For me, it opens up this path: "/Users/ankitshubham/Library/Application Support/Sublime Text 2/Packages/".
-4. Clone the repo or download and extract the archive file at this location.
-After performing this step, I have google-java-format-sublime at the path "/Users/ankitshubham/Library/Application Support/Sublime Text 2/Packages/google-java-format-sublime".
-5. Its done.

 ### Linux(Ubuntu) platform
 1. Open Sublime.